WonniPooh/oms_public/README.md

-# Binance Order Management Software
+# Binance Trading Order Management Software

 Software for managing position.
 Has API so can be connected to any kind of custom software.